 Indianapolis, Indiana Makes a Commitment to Social Justice

 From by-the-hour electric car rentals to extensive bike paths, Indianapolis is a socially conscious city.
 Even the Childrens Museum, founded in 1925, empowers all ages to question and act upon social injustice.
 “The Power of Children,” a permanent exhibit showcasing three kids who fought the challenges of the Holocaust, racism, and living with HIV/Aids is a thoughtful space for adults to engage children on these complex issues.
+November 2020 marks the 60th anniversary of the day a very brave, 6-year-old Ruby Bridges walked into New Orleans’ William Frantz School escorted by a federal marshal as the first African-American to integrate the school.

 The busy Madame Walker Theatre Center is at the site of the cosmetics and hair-care empire founded by Madame CJ Walker, daughter of Louisiana slaves who relocated in 1910 to Indianapolis.
 Take a tour of the facility to see the stage where megastars like Nat King Cole, Duke Ellington, Ella Fitzgerald, and Gladys Knight performed, and learn more about one of the country’s first female entrepreneurs and an active philanthropist for African-American causes.